cryptodata-com/staking-smart-contracts/README.md

 ## Test

-Because the minimum value to stake is 2 million XID and sXID, before runing tests please make sure to change the values of the smart contracts:
+Because the minimum value to stake is 2 million XDEN and sXID, before runing tests please make sure to change the values of the smart contracts:

 ```bash
 # contracts/Staking.sol